- shortest_path(G, source=None, target=None, weight=None, method='dijkstra')#

 Compute shortest paths in the graph.

-- source (node, optional) – Starting node for path.
-If not specified, compute shortest paths using all nodes as source nodes.
+Starting node for path.
+If not specified, compute shortest paths for each possible starting node.

-- target (node, optional) – Ending node for path.
-If not specified, compute shortest paths using all nodes as target nodes.
+Ending node for path.
+If not specified, compute shortest paths to all possible nodes.

 If the source and target are both specified, return a single list of nodes in a shortest path from the source to the target.